Our GovernorsLooking after the future of Haseltine

 I have been a Governor at Haseltine School for four years.
 I have a daughter in year five at the school.
 My hobbies involve reading, visiting museums, cinema and theatre.

-I am a Co-Opted Governor of The Fairlawn and Haseltine Primary Schools Federation.
-I am the Link Governor for Numeracy and Governor Training and a representative on the Resources and Pay Committee’s.
-Prior to being appointed into this role in September 2015, I have served on the Haseltine Primary School Governing Body since July 2009 and Fairlawn Primary School Governing Body since November 2012.
-Over this time, I have obtained governance experience in chairing, finance management, handling appeals and staff recruitment.
+Maria is Chair of The Fairlawn and Haseltine Primary Schools Federation Governing Body.
+She is Link Governor for Computing, Governor Training and Numeracy.
+She has served on the Haseltine Primary School Governing Body since July 2009 and Fairlawn Primary School Governing Body since November 2012.
+During this time, she has obtained governance experience in sub-committee chairing, finance management, handling appeals and staff recruitment.

-My employment experience is in management consulting & strategy across the capital markets industry (actuarial consulting, investment banking and asset management).
-My interests as a governor lie in helping ensure decisions align to strategic intent and that resources are allocated with short, immediate and long-term priorities in view for the schools.
+Her employment experience is in consulting and strategy across the capital markets industry including actuarial consulting, investment banking and investment management.
+Her interests as a governor lie in helping ensure decisions align to strategic intent and that resources are allocated with short, immediate and long-term priorities in view for the schools.

 I am a co-opted Governor for the Fairlawn and Haseltine Federation.
 I am also the link Governor for Health and Safety.
 I am a chartered town planner with experience in the public and private sector.
 I work for a housing association providing new homes across London.